damonc015/blogpop/articles/food/baked_tofu.md

 - cornstarch
 - chili oil
 - 2 tbsp oyster sauce
+- 1 tbsp chili garlic paste
 - 1 tbsp red chili flakes
-- 1 tbsp siracha
+- 1 tbsp sriracha
 - 1 tsp sugar
 - 1 tsp sesame seeds
 - 1/2 tsp salt
+- 3/4 cup of water

 #### The Process

-I wanted the tofu to be slightly crisp and in order to do that I knew the firmer the tofu the better.
-Drain your package of tofu when first opening and proceed to dice the chunk into bite sized pieces.
+I wanted the tofu to be slightly crisp and to do that, I knew the firmer the tofu the better.
+Drain your package of tofu when first opening and proceed to dice the chunk into bite-size pieces.
+Tofu has an excessive amount of water so after slicing into bite-size chunks dry them again individually.
+I sprinkled a pinch of salt on the chunks to let them dry and had them sit in a bowl for 10 minutes.

-Cucumbers are naturally full of water so it is important to salt them and let them sit for a few minutes otherwise the water content will distill the added flavors.
-Compared to other recipes, this recipe only has them sit for ten minutes but I found there still to be a lot of water.
-I added a full teaspoon of salt rather than a half and had them sit for half an hour.

-The absolute pinnacle of this recipe is how the rest of the ingredients are prepared.
-In other recipes, green onions are not always included and the garlic is almost always added raw.
-This recipe has vegetable oil brought to a boil and then poured out onto the bowl of garlic, sesame seeds, chili flakes, and green onions.
-This cooks all four components and brings out more flavor and aroma.
-The soy sauce and vinegar are then poured in once the mixture has finished cooking.
-While the sesame oil is drizzled at the end as a top-off, I added a tbsp of sesame oil to the mixture.
-In other recipes, sesame oil was a major ingredient and I adapted that here.

-And that's it!
-I refrigerate the cucumbers for at least 30 min before serving as I do think they taste better cold but it is all personal preference!
+After 10 min., drain the bowl and add 1 tbsp soy sauce, 1 tbsp sesame oil, and 1 tsp sugar, making sure every chunk gets coated.
+Then, I individually coated the chunks in a layer of cornstarch and laid them on a baking tray.
+Bake the tofu at 400 degrees for 35 min., flipping them over 17-18 min. in.

+While the tofu is baking, heat a saucepan on low heat.
+Add oyster sauce, 1 tbsp soy sauce, chili garlic paste, red chili flakes, sriracha, sugar, sesame seeds, salt, 2 tsp of sugar, and water to the saucepan as it gets hot.
+Mix the ingredients and stir occasionally as the heat reduces the mixture into a sauce.
+When the mixture thickens, shut the heat off and leave the sauce for later.

+When the tofu is done baking, pull them out and put them in the saucepan.
+Mix the tofu around so they get coated with the sauce, and they are ready to be served.

+The inspiration for the sauce came from reducing the sauce for penne alla vodka and hot pot sauce ingredients.
+I reduced the ingredients I use for my hot pot sauce to create a thick sauce to glaze my tofu.
+The recipe turned out well but is on the spicy side.
+Even after draining multiple times I found out I had not drained enough of the water so if I were to make this dish again, I would let the tofu dry for longer.
+Other than that, I am proud of how this dish came out!